 The project applicants consulted with Artisan Architecture for the purpose of finding an appropriate treatment for the design of the building in relationship to the historic context and character defining elements within the St. Rose Historic Neighborhood.
 We toured the district and discussed the issues and challenges of designing for authenticity and compatibility.
-The architects were engaged and responsive, sympathetic to the need to find an appropriate treatment that allows for new construction of higher density and scale, which likewise contributes to the character of the St. Rose Historic district.
+The developer and his architect was engaged and responsive, sympathetic to the need to find an appropriate treatment that allows for new construction of higher density and scale, which likewise contributes to the character of the St. Rose Historic district.